New to Telerik Document ProcessingStart a free 30-day trial

 • SummaryColumnIsToRight

 Both properties have a default value of true.
-The following snippet shows how to set the value of the SummaryColumnIsToRight and what result to expect in the produced file.
+The following snippet shows how to set the value of the SummaryColumnIsToRight property and what result to expect in the produced file.

-Example 6: Setting the position of the summary column to left
+Example 6: Setting the Position of the Summary Column to Left

 worksheet.GroupingProperties.SummaryColumnIsToRight = false;

-Figure 5: Left summary column
+Figure 5: Left Summary Column Left summary column example

 See Also